CodeYellowBV/django-binder/docs/api.md

 Note that the `with` query parameter is heavily used by [mobx-spine](https://github.com/CodeYellowBV/mobx-spine).
 For some more background we refer to the `json-api` specification of [Compound Documents](https://jsonapi.org/format/#document-compound-documents), which is related to our implementation.

+## Writing data

-### Saving a model
+### Creating and updating a single object

-Creating a new model is possible with `POST api/animal/`, and updating a model with `PUT api/animal/`.
+Creating a new object is possible with `POST api/animal/`, and updating an object with `PUT api/animal/[id]`.
 Both requests accept a JSON body, like this:

 ```json
 {